Omarharradi/Object-Detection/README.md

 ### **Version Used**
 This project specifically uses the YOLOv5 small version (`yolov5s.pt`), which is optimized for speed and smaller model size, making it an excellent choice for real-time detection tasks on devices with limited computational resources.

-## **Camera Setup**
-The project is set up to use an iPhone as a webcam.
-The camera index for the iPhone is set to `0`.
-This means that the script will capture video from the first camera detected by the system, which is typically the iPhone when connected through applications like **EpocCam** or **Camo**.

 ## **Installation**